roura356a/csk/intl.en-US/Release notes/System Component change Records/Security/gatekeeper.md

     EOF
     ```

-    It takes about 10 seconds to initialize the Constraint template.
+    It requires about 10 seconds to initialize the Constraint template.

 3. Run the following command to create a Constraint from the preceding Constraint template.
-This Constraint declares that all pods created in a namespace that is attached with the name=test-gatekeeper label must be labeled with gatekeeper-test-label.
+This Constraint declares that all pods created in a namespace that is added with the name=test-gatekeeper label must be labeled with gatekeeper-test-label.

     ```
     kubectl apply -f - <<EOF